micmejia/bible-dump/AMPC/Acts/Acts 8.md

-So repent of this depravity _and_ wickedness of yours and pray to the Lord that, if possible, this [^e]contriving thought _and_ purpose of your heart may be removed _and_ disregarded _and_ forgiven you.
+So repent of this depravity _and_ wickedness of yours and pray to the Lord that, if possible, this contriving thought _and_ purpose of your heart may be removed _and_ disregarded _and_ forgiven you.